Patellar Tendonitis – Jumper’s Knee Causes, Prevention & Rehabilitation

 - Try to explode on your way up.

 Start with a double leg squat if you have difficulties and proceed to single-leg squats.
 Do squats with both your leg forward as well as backward.
 The first one better targets your quadriceps and the latter better targets your glutes and hamstrings.
 Don’t go to failure.
-Stop if discomfort becomes pain.
+Stop if discomfort becomes a pain.

 What else can you do for Jumper’s Knee